 UYU is a soft serve ice cream parlour located in Gastown.
 They use only organic milk and fresh ingredients.
 “UYU” is Korean for milk and they take it very seriously as it is the base for everything made.
 Offering a variety of toppings ranging from classic strawberry to unusual black sesame powder, UYU Soft serve is never too sweet or creamy and tastes fresh and delicious.

 Chinatown in Vancouver, British Columbia is Canada’s largest Chinatown and remains a popular tourist attraction in the city.
-Chinatown is centered on Pender Street, and is surrounded by Gastown , the Downtown Financial and Central Business Districts to the west, the Downtown Eastside to the north, the remnant of old Japantown to the northeast, and the residential neighborhood of Strathcona to the east.
+It’s centered on Pender Street, and is surrounded by Gastown , the Downtown Financial and Central Business Districts to the west, the Downtown Eastside to the north, the remnant of old Japantown to the northeast, and the residential neighborhood of Strathcona to the east.

-Juniper | Kitchen & Bar
+JUNIPER| Kitchen & Bar

 Address: 185 Keefer St, Vancouver, BC V6B 6L4, Canada